ABOUT THE MILLENNIUM FELLOWSHIP - CLASS OF 2019

 Freedom Project; a mentrual pack for school age girls using uv technology and reusable material- aimed at public school girls in India.

 Bacteria during testing was measurable and was slightly improved more than negligible. in conclusion uv technology needs further advancements in order for this to work.
 Ichose to also work on collecting 230kg of donations- pencil cases, maternity items to send back with my uni group to India - where I travelled to in 2018.

 About the Millennium Fellow

 Michelle Boyle is studying Psychology in Sydney, Australia.
-She was born in the UK and runs her own counseling business.
+She was born in the Uk and runs her own counselling business.
 In 2018 she became a New Columbo Plan representative and was given a scholarship to study in India.
 She looks to keep third world women in education and at present has an innovation entered to the RCE UN competition within Australasia.